carlescliment/payslips/README.md

 * I've tried to organize the code in directories to make it as clean as possible, using the IDD (Mancuso) approach of putting the system featues as actions.
 * I considered the option of doing the payroll/payslips immutable by making the `apply_irpf!` method return a copy instead of modifying the state.
 Since it is an entity, I saw no clear benefits on doing it.
 * I considered the idea of using a Value Object for the money, but since there is no currency involved I went for the simplest option.
+* One of the areas I spent more time with is the reading/writing of the payroll file.
+I wanted something that could be easy to read, and to change.
+So I came up with the `Specification` class in the repository.
 * After more than two years without writing Ruby I'm more rusty than I expected.
 Hope I haven't made big mistakes.
 * It's a simple exercise but I have had A LOT OF FUN doing this.
 Cheers!